Optimal Dose

 Competitive Analysis

-Some of them are just informative, with a map of dispensaries around the USA.
-Few offer self-guidance, without a human factor that can focus on individual needs and health improvement.
+Some apps are mainly informative, providing a map of dispensaries across the USA.
+However, few offer personalized guidance, lacking the human touch needed to address individual needs and health improvements.

 Market Positioning Chart